 7 Tips to Handle Financial Emergencies and Obstacles

 2020 has been quite a ride for many.
 We were evacuated in January due to the bushfires in the Shoalhaven area.
-Late January both an aunt and uncle died within 24 hours of each other overseas requiring an emergency trip back and total change of plans.
+In late January both an aunt and uncle died within 24 hours of each other overseas requiring an emergency trip back and a total change of plans.

 I’ve faced my share of financial obstacles and come out the other side.
 Here are my top tips to help you overcome financial obstacles and handle financial emergencies.

 This post may contain affiliate links for products and services I personally use.
 You can read the full disclosure.